 - Understand California employers’ obligation to engage in the interactive process and to provide effective reasonable accommodation(s) to disabled employees; and

 - Develop and implement a strategy for California paid sick leave compliance.

 Plus our expert faculty provides an overview of the numerous of the myriad of other California protected leaves, from paid organ and bone marrow donation leave to school activities leave.

 Product ID: 20275

-Learn Best Practices to Maximize California Employment Law Compliance!Register for my webinar now
+Learn Best Practices to Maximize California Employment Law Compliance!Order my recording now

 Ann Marie Zaletel